RETALIATION AND WHISTLEBLOWER LAWYER

 Enforce Your Workplace Rights

-If you believe you are being retaliated against or you are a whistleblower, you need to consult with an employment lawyer experienced in handling such claims.
-Attorney Tara Swartz has handled countless retaliation claims over the years.
+If you believe you are being retaliated against or you are a whistleblower, you need to consult with a retaliation lawyer experienced in handling such claims.
+Attorney Tara Swartz is a whistleblower lawyer who has handled countless retaliation claims over the years.
 She understands the complexity of the applicable law and can assist you in rectifying your work environment or to obtain compensation if you were unlawfully terminated.

 Did your employer take adverse action against you for reporting discrimination or sexual harassment?
 Did you get fired for demanding your unpaid wages?
 Do you need to report unlawful activities?
 We can help you determine if you have legal recourse.
 Contact experienced retaliation lawyer Tara Swartz by calling (816) 444-8900 or email us by clicking the button below.